Garathd/vidx-video-sharing/README.md

 The features of this application are as follows:

-- Ability to Register and Sign Into an Account
+- Ability to Register, Sign into and Logout of an Account
 - Ability to Create, Edit, Delete and View Videos
-- Ability to Repost videos to your profile page
+- Ability to repost videos to your profile page
 - Ability to vote on videos and if video has score of -5 then the ability to automatically delete them
 - Ability to see if voted on a particular video and to view its voting score
 - Ability to order by Category, Username, Reposted Videos and Original Videos